 I was biking home from the doctor’s office yesterday when I heard church bells loud and clear in an otherwise secular neighborhood full of restaurants and bars.
 I turned a corner and saw the church.
 It was a cathedral with a small courtyard containing a statue and two tall stone bell towers.
-As I pedaled past, I saw a child, no more than 6, back to the street, staring up at the church, entranced.
+As I pedaled past, I saw a child, no more than six, back to the street, staring up at the church, entranced.
 The adult standing beside them waited nonchalantly, eyes on the cell phone in their hands.
-I continued down the street and a small dog with auburn and white fur and a curled tail turned from the store front where it’s owner was presumably shopping and started howling at the church.
+I continued down the street and a small dog with auburn and white fur and a curled tail turned from the storefront where its owner was presumably shopping and started howling at the church.
 The bells were still chiming out over the neighborhood catching my attention, that child’s attention, and a dog’s attention, if no one else’s.

 The scene made me smile, and chuckle a little.
 I felt happy to be alive in that place and time, sharing in a child’s wonder, amused by a cute dog.
 I have to be present when I’m riding my bike so I don’t take a wrong turn or get hit by a car or crash into a pedestrian.
-But paying attention to my surroundings for safety’s sake has the invaluable side effect of alive and in the moment in a way that I rarely do.
+But paying attention to my surroundings for safety’s sake has the invaluable side effect of making me feel alive and in the moment in a way that I rarely do.

 After a month of hosting visitors at our apartment in Berlin, this week has been a bit of a reality check.
 I have to start the third draft of my book, and get back into practicing German, and take a hard look at our finances.
 So, of course, my depression decided to flare up this week.